webix-hub/docs/data/desktop/dimensions.md

 ##Adjusting Mobile Apps to Screen Size {#mobile}

-Webix offers “full screen” mode to make the application take all available screen space while at the same time hiding browser’s toolbars.
+Webix offers “full screen” mode to make the application take all available screen space.
 In this mode, the app will take up the entire screen of the mobile device.

-Fullscreen mode is enables with [webix.ui.fullScreen()](api/ui_fullscreen.md) command before UI initialization:
+Fullscreen mode is enabled with [webix.ui.fullScreen()](api/ui_fullscreen.md) command before UI initialization:

 ~~~js
 webix.ui.fullScreen();